nineinchnick/yii-nfy/README.md

 This is a module for [Yii framework](http://www.yiiframework.com/) that provides:

+* a generic queue component
+* a Publish/Subscribe message delivery pattern
+* a SQL database queue implementation
 * a configurable way to send various notifications, messages and tasks to a queue
-* a basic widget to read such items from queue and display them to the user.
+* a basic widget to read such items from queue and display them to the user as system notifications

-Messages could be passed directly as strings or created from two versions of a model, before and after updating its attributes.
-The created message could depend on:

-* Model class
-* Attributes modified
-* Values before and after modification
+* a basic widget to put in a navbar that displays notifications and/or messages in a popup
+* a basic CRUD to manage and/or debug queues or use as a simple messanger

-As a side effect, this could be used to log all changes to the models, exactly like the [audittrail2](http://www.yiiframework.com/extension/audittrail2) extension.
+Messages could be passed directly as strings or created from some objects, like Active Records.
+This could be used to log all changes to the models, exactly like the [audittrail2](http://www.yiiframework.com/extension/audittrail2) extension.

-Message filtering and creation logic is grouped into _channels_.
-Message recipients are selected by subscribing them to those channels.
+When recipients are subscribed to a channel, message delivery can depend on category filtering, much like in logging system provided by the framework.

 A simple SQL queue implementation is provided if a MQ server is not available or not necessary.

-## Components

-A message is sent by calling Nfy::log method.
-Then, for each enabled channel:

-* Channel's route class (NfyDbRoute) determines if message can be sent
-* The message is filtered, creating the final string
-* For each of channel's subscriptions, route determines if message can be delivered to subscribing user
-* For each transport enabled for that subscription the message is delivered
-* If the NfyDbRoute saved a messaged in a database queue, it could be displayed as a web notification by polling that queue

-### Nfy

-A simple helper class loading enabled channels, filtering message using levels and categories and handling processing to the channel's route.

-This is an equivalent of a CLogger.

-### NfyDbRoute

-This class defines message delivery criteria, message formatting and implements transports.
-By default, it saves messages to a database queue.

-It can be extended to implement other delivery methods, such as a Message Queue.

-### WebNotifications

-A widget displaying (html5) notifications from queues using ajax polling or reading from a web socket.

 ## Installation